Tzal3x/conways-game-of-life/README.md

 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
 [Source: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life]

-This script get initialized randomly with a seed of 42 in a 10x10 grid, moving on the next round every 1 second.
+This script gets initialized randomly with a seed of 42 in a 10x10 grid, moving on the next round every 1 second.

 ![Alt text](https://github.com/Tzal3x/conways-game-of-life/blob/main/gameoflife.gif)